Key takeaways:

 State that you’re following pesticide regulations from your regional government authority (like the EPA).
 This tells your customers you’re using safe and compliant products.

-Listing your pesticides might also protect you from legal liability—but consult a legal expert to be sure you’re doing it right.
+Listing your pesticides might also protect you from legal liability.
+Consult a legal expert to be sure you’re doing it right or to ensure that your business is protected.

 7. Terms and conditions